r3bl-org/r3bl-open-core/cmdr/README.md

 ## Run `giti` binary target
 <a id="markdown-run-giti-binary-target" name="run-giti-binary-target"></a>

-1. Move to `./tuify` folder in your terminal
+1. Go to the `cmdr` folder in your terminal
-2. Run `nu run.nu install` to install `giti` locally to `~/.cargo/bin`
+2. Run `nu run install` to install `giti` locally to `~/.cargo/bin`
 3. Run `giti` from anywhere on your system
-4. To delete one or more branches in your repo run `giti branch delete`
+4. To delete one or more branches in your repo run `giti branch delete`.
+5. If you want to generate log output for `giti`, run `giti -l`.
+For example, `giti -l branch delete`.

 [![asciicast](https://asciinema.org/a/14V8v3OKKYvDkUDkRFiMDsCNg.svg)](https://asciinema.org/a/14V8v3OKKYvDkUDkRFiMDsCNg)

 ## Run `r3bl-cmdr` or `rc` binary target
 <a id="markdown-run-r3bl-cmdr-or-rc-binary-target" name="run-r3bl-cmdr-or-rc-binary-target"></a>

 `r3bl-cmdr` is the second thing that's described above.
 It contains a set of apps for developers by developers.
 It is engineered to enhance your: